mwherman2000/neo-windocs/windocs/quickstart-csharp/07-installneoprivatenetcontainer.md

 ## Additional Notes

-For a client app to access the NEO privatenet you just created, your ap will need to use the following pair of NEO JSON configuration files:
+For a client app to access the NEO privatenet you just created, your NEO app will need to use the following pair of NEO JSON configuration files:

 * config.json: ([./json/config-windows.privatenet.json](./json/config-windows.privatenet.json))
 * protocol.json: ([./json/protocol.privatenet.json](./json/protocol.privatenet.json))

 To switch over from an existing NEO network to this privatenet, make sure you:
-* Delete your old blockchain folder
+* Delete your old blockchain database folder
 * Delete your old `peers.dat` file
 * Re-index your database